Bed Smart 101

 King: A luxurious size for couples wanting ample space, 76 inches by 80 inches.

-Queen: A popular choice for couples.
+Queen: The most popular size for couples and individuals.
 This mattress measures 60 inches by 80 inches, offering a balance of space and comfort.

 Split King: Two separate Twin XL mattresses side by side.
 It offers customization for couples with differing mattress preferences.